mdYaqin/worker-vaccination-records/README.md

 ## Introduction

-This app was created to ensure ease of record keeping by company to monitor their workers for the vaccination status
+This app was created to ensure ease of record keeping by company to monitor workers vaccination status

 ## Tech Stacks